red-hat-people-team/open-management-practices/open_management_practices_cs.md

  - Používá kulturu jako záminku k neakci.
 Kultura by měla být vzpomenuta jako počátek konverzace - včetně poskytnutí kontextu proč by některé akce měly být očekávány.
    Raději než jako konec konverzace.
  - Odrazuje nebo zakazuje týmu používat otevřené komunikační fora jako jsou memo-list nebo chat.

+## Inspirování ke sdílenému záměru

+**Why: Individuals are inspired to do their best work when they are connected to something bigger than themselves.**

+### Open managers do

+- Share your team's purpose and be clear on how your team's day-to-day activities support the Red Hat Why, and our mission, vision, and strategy.
+- Help each associate understand how their work contributes to the team, department, and Red Hat.
+- Share context on strategic and organizational messages from senior leaders and describe the impact to your team.
+- Openly address conflicting priorities, lack of alignment, and other tough issues.

+### Open managers do not

+- Overlook or underestimate people's need to understand "why" in most situations or contribute their thoughts on various topics.
+- Make decisions without considering impact to other teams or the company.
+- Assume associates understand the context and reasons behind important decisions and announcements.
+- Use dismissive phrases such as "because I said so," "you don't need to know," "don't ask me why, just trust me," "you would not understand," "that's above your pay grade."